-Trump says will hold June 12 summit with North Korea's Kim after all
+Trump says he, North Korea's Kim, will hold June 12 summit after all

 “I look forward to the day when I can take the sanctions off of North Korea,” Trump said.

-Trump canceled the summit late last month, citing North Korea’s “tremendous anger and open hostility.”
+Trump had called off the summit late last month, citing North Korea’s “tremendous anger and open hostility.”

-Addiitonal reporting by Jeff Mason and; Writing by Alistair Bell; Editing by Bill Trott
+Addiitonal reporting by David Brunnstrom and Matt Spetalnick; Writing by Alistair Bell; Editing by Bill Trott and Yara Bayoumy